tfiers/sharp/README.md

 ### 4. Parallelization

-To run subtasks in parallel, a central Luigi task scheduler should be used instead of the local scheduler.
+To run tasks in parallel, a central Luigi task scheduler should be used instead of the local scheduler.
 See [here](https://luigi.readthedocs.io/en/stable/central_scheduler.html) for instructions.

 When the central scheduler is running, and when you have correctly set the